magarenzo/METAR-Bot/README.md

 <i>script.py</i> parses the data to extract station ID and temperature in Celsius.
 After converting the temperature to Fahrenheit, the readings are printed to standard output.

-I created both of these scripts using [Metar](https://packages.debian.org/wheezy/metar).
+I created both of these using [Metar](https://packages.debian.org/wheezy/metar).

 I use [Crontab](http://crontab.org/) for scheduling daily automation.
 [Click here](https://github.com/magarenzo/weather-report-automation/blob/master/README.md#crontab) for an example.